 Water Changes

 It also helps to remove any unwanted toxins from the water.
-To do a water change, you will need the following:
+To do a water change, you will need a siphon, a clean bucket for removed water, and fresh, conditioned water matched to tank temperature.

 Cleaning The Tank

 It is essential to keep the tank clean for your Scissortail Rasbora.
-We recommend cleaning the tank every week.
+We recommend cleaning the tank glass every week during water changes.
 This will help to prevent problems such as disease and stress.

 To clean the tank, you will need the following: